 Golden milk, or also sometimes referred to as "turmeric tea" is a delicious warming beverage.
-Blending together the three main superfood spices commonly found in most kitchen spice racks: cinnamon, ginger and turmeric, this milk recipe is a naturally stimulating combo and perfect for those trying to reduce daily caffeine consumption.
+Blending together the three main herbal spices commonly found in most kitchen spice racks: cinnamon, ginger and turmeric, this milk recipe is a naturally stimulating combo and perfect for those trying to reduce daily caffeine consumption.

 We often enjoy a mug full in the mornings or as a tasty mid-day pick-me-up.
 It's creamy sweet and full of flavor plus all the benefits that turmeric can offer.